Armed Girl's Machiavellism: Anime

 In May 2016, series illustrator Karuna Kanzaki tweeted that there would be an "important announcement" concerning the series in the August issue of Monthly Shōnen Ace on June 26, 2016.
 On June 19, 2016, Kadokawa announced that the series would receive an anime adaptation, which will be animated by Silver Link and Connect.
 The anime was directed by Hideki Tachibana and written by Kento Shimoyama.
 The character designs are handled by Shoko Takimoto and the music is composed by Hiromi Mizutani from Team-MAX.
-It aired from April 2017 to June 2017.
+It aired from April to June 2017.
 An original video animation was released with the manga's 7th volume on November 25, 2017.
 Sentai Filmworks has licensed the series in North America.
 MVM Films released the series in the United Kingdom.
+Muse Communication licensed the series in Asia-Pacific.

 Reception

 The fourth volume of the series appeared on the Oricon manga charts at 49th place, selling 16,180 copies.